bensutherland/sfon_wgcna/README.md

 `cat sfontinalis_contigs_unwrap.fasta | awk '$0 ~ ">" {print c; c=0;printf substr($0,2,100) "\t"; } $0 !~ ">" {c+=length($0);} END { print c; }' >  sfontinalis_contigs_unwrap_seq_lengths.txt`
 This was from: http://www.danielecook.com/generate-fasta-sequence-lengths/

 Sixth, use R script to identify a single transcript per continuous mapping transcript segment: `id_genes_from_ref_txome_w_ref_genome.R`.
+This Rscript will require: a bed file (from above), a transcript lengths file, a <sex>_geneInfo_added_annot.txt file.
  The steps required are as follows:
 1. Link transcripts into contiguous overlapping segments, each of which will be considered one 'gene'
 2. Associate transcript lengths to the 'unique gene' identifier.
 3. Import a sex-specific geneInfo object (see above) that contains information about the clusters to which each gene belongs.